JordanHendersonMusic/supercollider/CODE_OF_CONDUCT.md

 * Do not paste other user's content or code into LLMs without their consent.
 * AI tools, such as translators, may be used to help one participate and contribute to the community, but they should be used in moderation, or as a last resort.
-The community would rather engage with human imperfect than a sterile machine.
+The community would rather engage with human imperfection than a sterile machine.

 ## Unacceptable Behavior